joelcpinheiro/joelcpinheiro.github.io/README.md

 command line one, two and more...

-POC using Nginx as reverse proxy, Docker Swarm, GlusterFS,
+POC using Nginx(Reverse Proxy), Docker Swarm, GlusterFS and the tools Portainer, Traefik and Jenkins CI, see the topology below for more information.

 https://go.gliffy.com/go/publish/8047443

+#### Nginx(Reverse Proxy)

+See instructions on the link of the project,

 #### Docker Swarm implementation on CentOS 7 with steps...
 ##### I use 3 managers in Docker Swarm